Rakmo/angular-zelle-demo/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+Steps if you fork this:
+1. To start the local server: `npm run start-server` in one terminal window.
+Server should be started at http://localhost:5000/
+2. In another terminal window, run first: `ng build` and then `ng serve`.
+Application can be accessed at http://localhost:4200/